chhsdata/calhhs_data_kb/README.md

-# California Health and Human Services (CalHHS) Data Sharing Knowledge Base
+# CalHHS Data Sharing Knowledge Base
-Version 2.0 of CalHHS Knowledge Base.
-Contents are a compilation of previous CalHHS documentation.
+This is the California Health and Human Services (CalHHS) Data Sharing Knowledge Base.
+Contents are a compilation of previous CalHHS documentation including the CalHHS Open Data Portal Handbook, CalHHS Data Playbook, CalHHS Data De-Identification Guidelines, and the CalHHS Data Sharing Guide.